BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - **The Old Twirly Whirlies** `ACTIVE`

-This ballista always counts as declaring a Heroic Shoot each Shoot phase for free.
-When a target is hit, draw 1mm line between centre of the Ballista and the target's base.
-For that turn, any shooting attacks of Strength 6 or lower cannot be made if they cross that line, or if the shooting target is within 3" of the line.
-Similarly in both cases, shooting attacks above Strength 6 must roll a D6.
-On a 5+, the shot is prevented.
+TAn Iron Hills Ballista always counts as declaring a Heroic Shoot each Shoot Phase for free.
+When the Ballista hits a target, place a 25mm marker directly underneath the actual target, then draw a 1mm wide line from the centre of the Iron Hills Ballista to the centre of the marker.
+Any shooting attacks (friend or foe) that have a Strength of 6 or lower cannot be made if they cross the line, or if they target a model within 3" of the line.
+If a shooting attack that has a Strength of 7 or higher crosses the line, or targets a model within 3" of the line, roll a D6.
+On a 5+ the shooting attack is immediately cancelled and does not hit its target - otherwise it will hit as normal.
+At the end of the turn, remove any markers placed by this special rule.

 ---